flowersinthesand/portal-java/core/README.md

 * `Set<Socket> sockets()`

 Returns a cloned set of the sockets contained in the room.
-Modifications on the returned set don't affect the internal set of the original room.
+Modification on the returned set is not allowed.

 * `int size()`